Hassan-Naeem-code/Hassan-Naeem-code/README.md

 👩‍💻 I'm currently working on Highly Scalable Mobile Apps

-🧠 I'm currently learning Data Science and Artificial Intelligence
+🧠 I'm currently learning more in Data Science and Artificial Intelligence

 👯‍♀️ I'm looking to collaborate on NPM community and other open source projects

-💬 Ask me about Javascript
+💬 Ask me about Javascript & Python